Stakin presents: an in-depth staking guide to stake, unstake, claim and re-stake your Polygon Matic assets with MetaMask and the Polygon Wallet.

 Please note: you will need to have a MetaMask Wallet with $MATIC and $ETH for fees to be able to delegate on the Polygon Network.
 Delegation and staking take place on the Ethereum Mainnet network, so make sure you have those on the correct network.

-Select “Connect to a Wallet” on the top-right menu to continue.
+Select “Login” on the top-right menu to continue.
 The Polygon Wallet will ask you to select the wallet of your choice to connect.
 For this guide, we have used MetaMask.
-Select “MetaMask” and the MetaMask extension will request you to sign (see the image on the right).
+Select “MetaMask” and the MetaMask extension will request you to sign.
 Read through the message and select “Sign” if you agree.

 If you have the Metamask extension installed in your browser, you can choose Metamask directly, or you can use WalletConnect to connect your mobile wallet.